Last updated: April 2, 2017

 If you are having trouble with choosing the best clinical setting for your area of medical specialization, you can refer to the Graduate Medical Education Directory.
 Also known as the “Green Book”, this published resource material features extensive information on U.S. programs that are ACGME-accredited.
 The online database, FREIDA (AMA Fellowship and Residency Electronic Interactive Database Access) System Online, is also helpful for medical graduates in choosing their residency programs.

 Medical residency hopefuls are also encouraged to participate in matching programs.
-Medical residency matching starts with the Electronic Residency Application System, or ERAS.
+Medical residency matching starts with the Electronic Residency Application System or ERAS.
 Students need to fill out the application form, which includes their personal details and even a list of their preferred residency programs in line with their chosen specialization.

 The ERAS applications will be compiled by the National Residency Matching Program (NRMP) to match graduates and residency programs until all medical slots are filled.
 The AMA suggests that medical students apply to a minimum of 25 residency programs to increase their chances of qualifying for a specific medical specialization.

 If they fail to get a slot in one hospital or clinic, they are immediately referred to the remaining programs in their list of preferences.
-There is also a process called, the Scramble, in which everyone’s chances of getting into their dream residency programs is remarkably improved in the event that slots are unfilled after the Match.
+There is also a process called, the Scramble, in which everyone’s chances of getting into their dream residency programs are remarkably improved in the event that slots are unfilled after the Match.

 The Application Package